 - Confectioner’s glaze.

 - Vanillin (Artificial flavor)

 - Artificial flavors.

 As you can see, Reese’s Pieces were made for human consumption.
-Some ingredients in this candy can cause allergic reactions in dogs including soy and peanuts.
+Some ingredients in this candy such as soy and peanuts can cause allergic reactions in dogs.

 Dogs that are allergic to soy products may experience the following symptoms:

 - Hair loss due to excessive licking of their fur and skin.

 - Have seborrhea in which they excessively discharge sebum.